 Flight Insurance: How to Buy & Is It Worth It?

 When booking travel, there’s always a risk that things won’t go according to plan.
-Unexpected events such as medical emergencies, severe weather, and lost luggage can put travelers in stressful situations, which can not only ruin their travel plans, but also lead to financial loss.
+Unforeseen events such as medical emergencies, severe weather, and lost luggage can put travelers in stressful situations, ruin their travel plans, and result in financial loss.

 Flight insurance is designed to protect travelers’ financial investments and provide them with peace of mind heading into a trip.